Traveling in Czech Republic equals old towns, cobblestone streets, colorful houses, castles, cathedrals, mountains, rivers and Czech beer.

 Gate98 destinations in Czechia

-Prague, the capital of Czech Republic, is one of the most famous cities for having fun.
-Summer nights fill the streets with all types of partiers.
+Prague, the capital of Czech Republic, is one of the most famous cities in Europe for having fun.
+Summer nights fill the streets with all types of partyers.
 Prague has magnificent attractions, but compared to many other capitals, life seems more relaxed in Prague.

 Read more about the destination: Prague